section-engineering-education/engineering-education/content/articles/How-to-start-up-with-Socket-Programming-with-Java/index.md

 1. Its server's IP address
 2. Its port number

->The ports 0-1024 are for administrative use only (e.g.  21 for FTP, 23 for Telnet, 25 for email, and 80 for HTTP).
+>The ports 0-1024 are for administrative use only (e.g.,  21 for FTP, 23 for Telnet, 25 for email, and 80 for HTTP).
 In our program, we'll be using port number 5000.

 #### When we make a socket connection in the Java programming language, we go through the following steps: